madelinegarrett/Lab-10-StatsSloths/README.md

 ```

 * Findings: For both questions and answers, if a link providing further explanation of the topic is included, the ratio of high scores to low scores increases.
 This means that there is a higher chance of a question or answer with a link to earn a higher score.
+* Explanation: This finding can be explained by the fact that including a link provides the reader with a second interpretation of what is being described.
+This means it is more likely the reader will understand what is being said, thus leading to them giving an upvote.